greylabel/Drupal-Theming-Best-Practices/README.md

   }
 }
 ```

-*With SMACSS, the intent is to keep the styles that pertain to a specific component with the rest of the component.
-That means that instead of having a single break point, either in a main CSS file or in a separate media query style sheet, place media queries around the component states.*

 ###CSS Preprocessing
 CSS preprocessors allow themers to be more efficient when developing a sub theme.
 We prefer SASS, using scss syntax, and using Compass.
 These are the Zen 5 defaults and work well.
 We recommend using Compass for creating sprites for your site using two sprite directories, one for standard resolution, one for retina resolutions.